What to Pack For Your Au Pair Adventure Abroad

 • Meeting other parents at playdates or after-school activities

-• Talking with teachers during school drop-offs or pickups
+• Talking with teachers during school drop-offs or pick-ups

 • Going out with your host family after a day of childcare